 Fundamentals of Online Teaching

-This summer Instructional Consulting is offering Fundamentals of Online Teaching, a course for faculty and others who teach in the School of Education at Bloomington.
+Each semester, Instructional Consulting offers Fundamentals of Online Teaching, a course for faculty and others who teach in the School of Education at Bloomington.
 It’s an asynchronous instructor-led online course that uses the concept of teaching presence as a lens to explore ways of using technology to support pedagogy in online learning environments.
 Course topics are informed by current research and include course design and organization, facilitating online discourse, creating and using video, providing assessment and feedback, and facilitating online collaboration and group work.
 Active participation in the course satisfies the School’s 10-hour training requirement for online instructors.
-The next offering of the course will run from July 18 to August 23.
+The course is offered once each semester, twice if there is demand.
 Time commitment will vary but participants in previous sessions reported that they spent around two to four hours a week.
-If you would like to learn more and reserve a spot in the course, please contact Rod Myers at firstname.lastname@example.org.
+If you would like to learn more and reserve a spot in the course, please contact Rod Myers at email@example.com.
+To preview the course, see this unmoderated copy in Canvas.

 Keep Teaching website [IU’s primary resource] This site is being updated frequently with information on pedagogy and technology.
 See in particular the modules available in Canvas Commons that you can import into your Canvas courses that will help students learn tools that may be unfamiliar to them.
 As always, if you need help, contact Instructional Consulting.